aaronshirk/python-datascience-cheatsheets/Intro_To_Data_Visualization_Seaborn.md

 ## Customizing scatter plots

 - Customizations looked at here
-  - Subgroups with point size and stle
+  - Subgroups with point size and style
   - Changing point transparency

 ### Subgroups with point size